dexie/dexie-website/cloud/docs/consistency.md

 await db.todoItems.where({ todoListId: todoListId }).modify({ done: true });
 ```

 The intension here is to set all todo-items to done for the entire list.
+The intension is articulated using a where-clause and we'll describe below how this intention will affect the sync operation to maintain intended consistency.

 ### Offline consistency